electricimp/examples/Intro to Squirrel Applications/README.md

 ### Example 6 - Power Efficient Remote Monitoring Application

+In this example we will create a remote monitoring application that takes asynchronous sensor readings using the Promise libary.
+We will conserve power by putting the device to sleep between readings and connecting periodically to send the readings we have collected.
+This code can be easily configured for use with an impExplorer Developer Kit (imp001 model only) or impAccelerator Battery Powered Sensor Node.

 ### Example 7 - Remote Monitoring Application with an Interrupt

 ### Example 8 - Power Efficient Refrigerator Monitor